shakila-git/SMK/README.md

 ## 💡 Community Engagement

 I actively participate in **community and environmental initiatives**, such as:
-- **Sahodara Piyapath** – Educational program for Rural Schools organized by **Science Students' Union**, University of Peradeiya
+- **Sahodara Piyapath** – Educational program for Rural Schools, organized by **Science Students' Union**, University of Peradeiya
-- **Cycle Tour and School Rehabilitation Program** – Promoting sustainable transportation & awareness on environmental conservation and educational initiatives organized by **University Explorers' Club**, University of Peradeniya
+- **Cycle Tour and School Rehabilitation Program** – Promoting sustainable transportation & awareness on environmental conservation and educational initiatives, organized by **University Explorers' Club**, University of Peradeniya
-- **Akura** – Educational initiatives supporting underprivileged students organized by **University Geological Society**, University of Peradeniya
+- **Akura** – Educational initiatives supporting underprivileged students, organized by **University Geological Society**, University of Peradeniya
+- **PeraCHAMPS School Orientation and Hiking Program** – Student mentoring and outdoor education for the students from rural schools, organized by **University Explorers' Club**, University of Peradeniya

 ---